German unemployment falls far more than forecast in April

 But some German companies have still been talking about slashing jobs.

-BASF said it would cut about 260 jobs around the world by the end of 2015, Air Berlin has said it cannot rule out further job cuts and a magazine reported a new strategy to be unveiled by Siemens would include thousands of job cuts.
+BASF (BASFn.DE) said it would cut about 260 jobs around the world by the end of 2015, Air Berlin (AB1.DE) has said it cannot rule out further job cuts and a magazine reported a new strategy to be unveiled by Siemens (SIEGn.DE) would include thousands of job cuts.

 Data on Tuesday showed Spain's workforce shrank at a quickening pace in the first quarter.
 Spain's jobless rate, in sharp contrast to Germany's, has not dropped below 25 percent since 2012.